Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Analysis of Lennard-Jones fluid

 Here, we apply our method to the Lennard-Jones (LJ) liquid, one of the standard models used to evaluate the performance of methods for classical liquids.
 The interaction in the LJ liquid is expressed in terms of the depth $\epsilon$ and particle diameter $\sigma$ as follows:

 Using these two parameters, the state of the system is specified by the dimensionless density $\rho^*=\rho\sigma^3$ and the dimensionless temperature $T^*=1/(\beta\epsilon)$.
-One of the notable properties of the LJ model is that it exhibits a critical point associated with the liquid–gas phase transition.
+One of the notable properties of the LJ model is that it exhibits a critical point associated with the liquid-gas phase transition.
 The critical point is located at $(\rho^*, T^*)=(\rho_c^*, T_c^*)\approx(0.3, 1.3)$ \cite{han13}, and for $T^*<T_c^*$, the system undergoes a first-order phase transition as $\rho^*$ increases.

-In particular, we address the following two points: \begin{enumerate} \item For $T^*>T_c^*$, where calculations can be stably performed over a wide range of $\rho^*$, we compare our results with those of MD and the integral equation methods to assess the accuracy and the thermodynamic consistency of our approach. \item Near $T=T_c^*$, we examine whether our method is capable of capturing the phase transition. \end{enumerate} Details of the numerical setup for FRG are presented in Appendix \ref{app: numerical}, while the MD and integral equation calculations are described in Appendix \ref{app: MD integral}.
+In particular, we address the following two points: \begin{enumerate} \item For $T^*>T_c^*$, where calculations can be stably performed over a wide range of $\rho^*$, we compare our results with those of MD, the integral equation methods, the modified Benedict-Webb-Rubin (MBWR) equation \cite{Pieprzyk2018}, and a Span-Wagner-type Helmholtz-energy equation of state (HEOS) \cite{Thol2016} in order to assess the accuracy and the thermodynamic consistency of our approach. \item For \( T < T_c^* \), we investigate how the FRG works in the presence of a phase transition. \end{enumerate} Details of the numerical setup for FRG are presented in Appendix \ref{app: numerical}, while the MD simulations, integral equation calculations, the MBWR equation, and the HEOS are described in Appendix \ref{app: MD integral}.